alptugan/Slidev_Presentations/week06_cod_208-Computational_Masks/pages/assignment.md

 ---

 # Assignments

-1. 👀 Implement all of the scenes that you design for your game in P5Js.
-2. You can use the codes in my game and implement to yours.
-Fork my [game template](https://openprocessing.org/sketch/2191906) to adapt your game scenes.
-For those who have different game mechanics than my game, do your best.
-I want to see the implemented design in P5Js.
-Please ask to me or your friends in class whenever you need help or get stuck!!!
-I can provide you tutorials and reference code snippets.
-2. ⏫ Upload the sketch to your openProcessing account.
+Please READ!
+If you don't understand ask me, or your friend, or to an AI chatbot.
+No Late Submissions 💢❗❗❗
+- Use Decomposition, Flow, Translation, and Algorithm Design steps for your mask generation.
+I want to see how you implement your ideas.
+Upload text, diagram or any kind of material that you include your programming activity.
+Create a pdf for your design process as I show you in this presentation. **(40 points)** [Tutorial](https://openprocessing.org/sketch/2217223)
+- Write down the mask code. **(20 points)**
+- Apply ML5 library to enable head tracking on camera. **(20 points)** [ML5 Face Tracking Example](https://openprocessing.org/sketch/2213624), [Face Tracking with Mask Example](https://openprocessing.org/sketch/2220776)
+- Skim the attached document (Form+Code Book, Repetetion pg.
+42-65)
+- Choose an image that includes repetition in the artwork from the follwing [link](https://alptugan.notion.site/0025088dd8be4eafad7826c90260dc59?v=e8195072f5ec42f4b9f39a70b64b429d).
-3. ❗Submit the openprocessing link.
+- ❗Submit the openprocessing link.
-4. ❗Submit the sketch source code as zip file as well.
+- ❗Submit the sketch source code as zip file as well.